hannesdelbeke/maya-module-template/README.md

 This project includes a sample `helloWorld.py` plugin - A plugin sample from the Maya docs. plugins should be placed in the `MyModule/plug-ins` folder

+### scripts
+Your Python modules should go under `myModule/scripts`.
+It might be a good practice to develop them in a separate repo, so the module can have it's own `pyproject.toml` & `requirements.txt`

 ### icons
 TODO how to access icons in script